kfechter/kfechter/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently Living in Delhi Township, Ohio.
-After 5 years of full time work, and an additional 2 of co-op work, I left my Site Reliability Engineering position to pursue a career at Intel Corporation.
+Worked at Intel from 2021 to 2023, when I was laid off.
+Currently working at Johnson & Johnson MedTech Surgery.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I worked with PowerShell and TeamCity, and had a brief stint working with AWS.
 Before transitioning into the DevOps/SRE role, I was formerly a Software Engineer (ASP .NET MVC, C#) at the same company.